Teacher burnout also impacts students. Here’s how.

 As with the symptoms of teacher burnout, the causes also vary.
 Researchers from Pennsylvania State University studying teacher stress and health identified four main contributors leading to the phenomenon:

 - Culture: Weak relationships among colleagues, or among faculty and students, can heighten teachers’ stress and raise resignation rates.
 The same can be said for frequent principal turnover.

-- Job autonomy: When teachers feel they’re unable to use their voice at work and can’t offer input on school decisions, their stress can increase.
+- Job autonomy: When teachers feel they’re unable to use their voice at work—and they can’t offer input on school decisions or they feel unable to set boundaries—their stress can increase.
 Likewise, robust co-worker support systems and control over how teachers carry out their jobs are key to avoiding burnout.

 - Individual aspects: Without sufficient socioemotional skills, teachers are more likely to burn out when they face job-related stressors.